 - Captain Gordon, Defender of Earth! from Disgaea is a straight-up parody of American sci-fi B-movie characters.
 He is also much more popular in America than he is in Japan.

 - All the characters of Team Fortress 2 are ethnic stereotypes (except the Pyro) with bloodthirsty natures, unhinged mentalities, and unrealistic accents.
 They're also utterly hilarious, and meant as affectionate parodies.
 What Russian doesn't want to be a huge Mighty Glacier Heavy who wields a ginormous minigun?
-What American doesn't want to pull off Crazy Awesome stunts like the Eaglelander Soldier, or trash-talk like the big mouth Scout?
+What American doesn't want to pull off Crazy Awesome stunts like the Eaglelander Soldier, or trash-talk like the big mouthed Scout, or build incredible devices like the Engineer?
+What Frenchman doesn't want to be like the suave, sophisticated, ladies-man Spy?
 Which Australian wouldn't want to live in a universe where their country is a World of Badass where everybody gets futuristic technology and Badass Mustaches?
+What Scotsman doesn't want to be a Drunken Master who's job is making sure that there's Stuff Blowing Up?
+What German wouldn't want to turn the tide of the battle by healing someone so hard that they turn into a glowing invincible juggernaut?
 Nobody, that's who.

-- Carmen Sandiego is a partial example in the fact that she's not really designed to be stereotypical or offensive; however, she is the antagonist of the story, and a world-class thief.
+- The title character of Carmen Sandiego is not really designed to be stereotypical or offensive; however, she is the antagonist of the story, and a world-class thief.
 However, the Latino community, especially young Latin American girls, love her because she's smart, successful and never loses (note that even when the kids won the game show and captured her, she was right back doing it again by next episode.)

-- Poison from Final Fight has a sizable fanbase among non-heterosexual and/or transsexual people who find her Badass, despite the fact she's a genderqueer note criminal who runs with a major organised crime syndicate and was, for one game, depicted as a Stalker with a Crush type on one of the heroes from the previous game.
-Although, to be fair, the general consensus seems to be "Doesn't matter, it's hot."
+- Poison from Final Fight has a sizable fanbase among non-heterosexual and/or transsexual people who find her Badass, despite the fact she's a transgender criminal who runs with a major organised crime syndicate and was, for one game, depicted as a Stalker with a Crush type on one of the heroes from the previous game.
+Her arrival in Street Fighter, where she went straight and started her own wrestling federation, was quite well received.